Dec 14, 2010

 WILLIAM DAVID PENNELL: Name is William Pennell.

-WALTER RUTKOWSKI: Who is the 8,360 second person to receive the Carnegie Medal.
+WALTER RUTKOWSKI: Who is the 8,362 person to receive the Carnegie Medal.

 JAD: Our producer, Lynn Levy, tracked him down.

-LYNN LEVY: Bill, can you hear me?
+LYNN: Bill, can you hear me?

 WILLIAM DAVID PENNELL: Yeah, I can hear you.

 WALTER RUTKOWSKI: William David Pennell was 37 years old at the time of his heroic act.
-LYNN LEVY: Was it 1999?

 WILLIAM DAVID PENNELL: Yes, it was early in the morning.
 It was like ...

-WALTER RUTKOWSKI: 3:19 AM in a small town near Pittsburgh.
+WALTER RUTKOWSKI: 3:19 am in a small town near Pittsburgh.

-WILLIAM DAVID PENNELL: Pittsburgh, PA.
+WILLIAM DAVID PENNELL: Pittsburgh, Pennsylvania.

-WALTER RUTKOWSKI: Monongahela, PA.
+WALTER RUTKOWSKI: Monongahela, Pennsylvania.

 WALTER RUTKOWSKI: Mr. Pennell went outside his house.
 There was a very bad automobile accident.
 A car crashed head-on into a utility pole.